animator/learn-python/contrib/machine-learning/Transformers.md

 ### Theory
 Text is converted to numerical representations called tokens, and each token is converted into a vector via looking up from a word embedding table.
 At each layer, each token is then contextualized within the scope of the context window with other tokens via a parallel multi-head attention mechanism allowing the signal for key tokens to be amplified and less important tokens to be diminished.

+The transformer uses an encoder-decoder architecture.
+The encoder extracts features from an input sentence, and the decoder uses the features to produce an output sentence.
+Some architectures use full encoders and decoders, autoregressive encoders and decoders, or combination of both.
+This depends on the usage and context of the input.

 ### Tensorflow
 Tensorflow provides the transformer encoder and decoder block that can be implemented by the specification of the user.
 Although, the transformer is not provided as a standalone to be imported and executed, the user has to create the model first.
 They also have a tutorial on how to implement the transformer from scratch for machine translation and can be found [here](https://www.tensorflow.org/text/tutorials/transformer).